What is Quix?

 Broker management: Create, Delete, Explore or Configure your message broker infrastructure with just a click of a button.

 Pipeline view: Visualize your pipeline architecture with the information provided from the deployment variables.

 Data Explorer: Explore Live and Historical data of your applications to test that your code is working as expected.

 Stream Writer API: helps you send any data to a Kafka topic in Quix using HTTP.
-This API handles encryption, serialisation and conversion to the Quix SDK format ensuring efficiency and performance of down-stream processing regardless of the data source.
+This API handles encryption, serialization and conversion to the Quix Streams format ensuring efficiency and performance of down-stream processing regardless of the data source.